 Most NFC communications are set up to be automatic and painless, but that doesn’t mean that NFC is an entirely worry-free zone.
 Because of the strong focus on financial applications, there are concerns that, just as a contactless payment card can be "read" from a distance, it may be feasible to do so with an NFC-enabled phone connected to a payment account.
 Some services, such as Apple Pay use a secondary authentication method, such as a fingerprint to overcome this potential liability.
 You could also specifically disable NFC if this worries you and only enable it when you want to make a purchase, although that obviously trades convenience for security.

 Follow us for all the latest mobile phone news and deals

 Latest mobile news

-Compare prices and save on Apple, Samsung or Sony's flagship phones in our weekly round-up of the best deals.
+Save on premium smartphones from Apple, Samsung or Google with our regular roundup of the best outright deals.
 Read more…

 Telstra is currently investigating nationwide 3G and 4G outages across the country after several reports of service issues flooded in this morning.
 Read more…

 When mobile networks go down, what compensation can you expect?
 Read more…

 Save even more on your Optus NBN plan if you already have an Optus mobile account.
 Read more…